Unschooling as a Compass

 Challenge yourself to find even more.

-Sometimes it’s about shifting away from the fear of doing this wrong or being judged, and noticing that the world is providing what you need.
-You just have to notice.
+Sometimes it’s about shifting away from the fear of doing this wrong or being judged,

 I know it’s scary to step away from what’s familiar.
 But you have a compass - an Unschooling Compass.🧭